best-practice-and-impact/govspeakr/README.md

 [![Travis build status](https://travis-ci.org/best-practice-and-impact/govspeakr.svg?branch=master)](https://travis-ci.org/best-practice-and-impact/govspeakr)
 <!-- badges: end -->

-> **APLHA**: Please note that this package is currently in early development.
-To be updated when this package is ready for use, or to contribute, please get in touch.
+**ALPHA**: Please note that this package is the early stages of development.

 ## What is govspeakr?
 govspeakr is an R package that is designed to help users to develop [Reproproducible Analytical Pipelines (RAP)](https://gss.civilservice.gov.uk/events/introduction-to-reproducible-analytical-pipelines-rap-2/).
-Specifically, it enables the user to convert markdown files to [govspeak markdown](http://govspeak-preview.herokuapp.com/guide), which can be directly uploaded to the Whitehall publisher ([gov.uk](https://www.gov.uk)).
+Specifically, it enables the user to convert markdown (\*.md) files to [govspeak markdown](http://govspeak-preview.herokuapp.com/guide), which can be uploaded to the Whitehall publisher ([gov.uk](https://www.gov.uk)).

-Govspeak markup uses a different notation for image location within the text, where images are numbered in order of appearance:
+Chiefly, govspeak markup uses a different notation to reference images within the document:

 ```
 Figure 1
 !!1